 Start with a pre-made pizza base or make one from scratch if you know how.

 Next, cover the pizza with a thin layer of tomato paste using the back of a spoon.

-Add your favourite toppings such as capsicum, salami, mushroom, pineapple, ham and olivies.
+Add your favorite toppings such as capsicum, salami, mushroom, pineapple, ham, and olives.
 Add a layer of mozzarella cheese then put it in the oven.